mhalbritter/spring-aot-demo-application/README.md

 1. Insert some authors: `curlie POST :8080/author name=Moritz`
 1. Insert some authors: `curlie POST :8080/author name=Andy`
 1. Query the authors: `curlie :8080/author`

+## How to switch the storage backend

+The application property `application.storage` sets the storage backend to use:

+* `data_jdbc`: Use Spring Data JDBC.
+* `data_jpa`: Use Spring Data JPA.

+Note that you **can't** switch that after you have built your native image (or run in AOT mode), as the native image only contains the beans needed when the application has been built.